 Being an SLR it is quite intuitive for the user who is used to this system, yes, it is not a very sophisticated camera, it can be noisy and rough, but without a doubt the resulting photos are very outstanding..

-We could consider it an even more affordable option than the Pentax 67 for example.
+We could consider the Kiev 6C an affordable option to the Pentax 67 for example.

 Its estimated price is between 50-200$ USD depending on the condition, accessories and lenses with which it comes.